camunda/camunda-docs/docs/product-manuals/concepts/what-is-camunda-cloud.md

 - **A language-agnostic client model**, making it possible to build a client in just about any programming language that an organization uses to build microservices.
 - **Operational ease-of-use** as a self-contained and self-sufficient system.
 Camunda Cloud does **not** require a cluster coordinator such as ZooKeeper.
 Because all nodes in a Camunda Cloud cluster are equal, it's relatively easy to scale, and it plays nicely with modern resource managers and container orchestrators such as [Docker](https://www.docker.com/), [Kubernetes](https://kubernetes.io/), and [DC/OS](https://dcos.io/).
 Zeebe CLI (Command Line Interface) allows you to script and automate management and operations tasks.

-You can learn more about these technical concepts [in the "Basics" section of the documentation](../zeebe/basics/index.md).
+You can learn more about these technical concepts [in the "Technical Concepts" section of the documentation](/product-manuals/zeebe/technical-concepts/index.md).

 ## Camunda Cloud is simple and lightweight